Education in Islam: Education in pre-modern Islam

 Muslims distinguished disciplines inherited from pre-Islamic civilizations, such as philosophy and medicine, which they called "sciences of the ancients" or "rational sciences", from Islamic religious sciences.
 Sciences of the former type flourished for several centuries, and their transmission formed part of the educational framework in classical and medieval Islam.
 In some cases, they were supported by institutions such as the House of Wisdom in Baghdad, but more often they were transmitted informally from teacher to student.

-The University of Al Karaouine, founded in 859 AD, is listed in The Guinness Book Of Records as the world's oldest degree-granting university.
-Scholars occasionally call the University of Al Quaraouiyine (name given in 1963), founded as a mosque by Fatima al-Fihri in 859, a university, although some scholars such as Jacques Verger writes that this is done out of scholarly convenience.
+The University of al-Qarawiyyin, founded in 859 AD, is listed in The Guinness Book Of Records as the world's oldest degree-granting university.
+Scholars occasionally call the University of al-Qarawiyyin (name given in 1963), founded as a mosque by Fatima al-Fihri in 859, a university, although some scholars such as Jacques Verger writes that this is done out of scholarly convenience.
 Several scholars consider that al-Qarawiyyin was founded and run as a madrasa until after World War II.
 They date the transformation of the madrasa of al-Qarawiyyin into a university to its modern reorganization in 1963.
 In the wake of these reforms, al-Qarawiyyin was officially renamed "University of Al Quaraouiyine" two years later.
 The Al-Azhar University was another early university (madrasa).
 The madrasa is one of the relics of the Fatimid caliphate.
 The Fatimids traced their descent to Muhammad's daughter Fatimah and named the institution using a variant of her honorific title Al-Zahra (the brilliant).
 Organized instruction in the Al-Azhar Mosque began in 978.